Alid revolt of 762–763: Background

 Following their takeover of the Caliphate, the Abbasids tried to ensure the Alids' acquiescence through honours and pensions.
 However, some Alids remained opposed to Abbasid rule, going into hiding and once again trying to rouse the discontented against the new regime.
 Chief among them were Muhammad ibn Abdallah and his brother Ibrahim.
 Both had been groomed by their father as leaders since their youth, and some sources even claim that he had received the bay'ah (oath of allegiance) of the Hashimiyya leaders, including the future Caliph al-Mansur (r.
 754–775), in 744, before the Abbasid Revolution.
 Muhammad was often called "the Pure Soul" (al-Nafs al-Zakiyya) for his noble character, but he was also "a somewhat unworldly, even romantic, individual" (Hugh N. Kennedy) and apparently less capable or learned than his younger brother Ibrahim.
 When the Abbasids took power, the two brothers refused to accept what they regarded as the usurpation of their legitimate rights and went into hiding.
 From there they continued their work of proselytism, which reportedly brought them as far as the Sindh, although mostly they stayed in Arabia.
 The first Abbasid caliph, al-Saffah (r.
 750–754), was content to mostly ignore their activities, but his successor al-Mansur launched a manhunt against them.
 In 758, al-Mansur arrested their brother Abdallah when he refused to reveal their whereabouts, followed in early 762 by their cousins and nephews.
 The captive Alids were taken to Kufa, where they were so mistreated that many of them died.
+Among the prisoners, Muhammad ibn Abdallah al-Dibaj, a descendant of Caliph Uthman and maternal half-brother to Muhammad's and Ibrahim's father, received the harshest treatment for allegedly concealing from al-Mansur the whereabouts of Muhammad and Ibrahim.